youssefmehana/quantium-data-analytics-virtual-interinship/README.md

-📊 Introduction
+## 📊 Introduction

 Quantium has partnered with a large supermarket chain, providing access to transactional and customer data.
 As an analyst in the Quantium Analytics team, your role is to deliver high-value data insights to support strategic business decisions.

 Supermarkets frequently adjust store layouts, product selections, pricing, and promotions to:

-Meet changing customer needs and preferences
+* Meet changing customer needs and preferences

-Stay ahead of competition
+* Stay ahead of competition

-Capitalize on emerging opportunities
+* Capitalize on emerging opportunities

 Quantium analysts are involved in evaluating the impact of these changes and making data-driven recommendations on their effectiveness.

-🧠 What You'll Learn
+## 🧠 What You'll Learn

 In this program, you'll develop key analytics skills including:

-Data wrangling
+* Data wrangling

-Data visualization
+* Data visualization

-Programming
+* Programming

-Statistics
+* Statistics

-Critical thinking
+* Critical thinking

-Commercial decision-making
+* Commercial decision-making

-📁 Task 1: Data Preparation and Customer Analytics
+## 📁 Task 1: Data Preparation and Customer Analytics

-🎯 Objective
+### 🎯 Objective

-Conduct an analysis of the client's transaction dataset to uncover customer purchasing behaviors and generate commercial insights, specifically focusing on chip purchases.
+Conduct an analysis of the client's transaction dataset to uncover customer purchasing behaviors and generate commercial insights, specifically focusing on **chip purchases**.

-🧾 Background
+### 🧾 Background

-You are assisting the Category Manager for Chips, who wants to understand the types of customers who purchase chips and their purchasing behavior across the region.
+You are assisting the **Category Manager for Chips**, who wants to understand the types of customers who purchase chips and their purchasing behavior across the region.

-📌 Key Goals
+### 📌 Key Goals

-Generate actionable insights to support the strategic plan for the chips category over the next 6 months.
+* Generate actionable insights to support the **strategic plan** for the chips category over the next 6 months.

-Understand current purchasing trends and behaviors.
+* Understand current **purchasing trends** and behaviors.

-Segment customers by LIFESTAGE and PREMIUM_CUSTOMER type.
+* Segment customers by **LIFESTAGE** and **PREMIUM\_CUSTOMER** type.

-✅ Tasks
+### ✅ Tasks

-Perform high-level data checks:
+1. Perform high-level data checks:

-Create data summaries
+   * Create data summaries

-Identify and remove outliers
+   * Identify and remove outliers

-Check and correct data formats
+   * Check and correct data formats

-Feature engineering:
+2. Feature engineering:

-Derive pack_size and brand from product names
+   * Derive `pack_size` and `brand` from product names

-Define key metrics such as:
+   * Define key metrics such as:

-Total spend
+     * Total spend

-Purchase frequency
+     * Purchase frequency

-Customer demographics
+     * Customer demographics

-Identify and describe customer segments
+3. Identify and describe customer segments

-Provide commercial recommendations based on insights
+4. Provide commercial recommendations based on insights

-🧪 Task 2: Experimentation and Uplift Testing
+## 🧪 Task 2: Experimentation and Uplift Testing

-🎯 Objective
+### 🎯 Objective

-Evaluate the impact of a new store layout trial in select stores to determine whether it should be rolled out chain-wide.
+Evaluate the impact of a **new store layout trial** in select stores to determine whether it should be rolled out chain-wide.

-🧾 Background
+### 🧾 Background

-The Category Manager for Chips has asked for a data-driven evaluation of trial layouts conducted in stores 77, 86, and 88.
+The **Category Manager for Chips** has asked for a data-driven evaluation of trial layouts conducted in stores **77, 86, and 88**.

-📌 Key Goals
+### 📌 Key Goals

-Select benchmark (control) stores using similarity measures
+* Select **benchmark (control)** stores using similarity measures

-Measure sales impact during the trial using:
+* Measure sales impact during the trial using:

-Total sales revenue
+  * Total sales revenue

-Number of customers
+  * Number of customers

-Average transactions per customer
+  * Average transactions per customer

-✅ Tasks
+### ✅ Tasks

-Use the QVI_data dataset or Task 1 outputs
+1. Use the `QVI_data` dataset or Task 1 outputs

-Calculate similarity metrics (e.g. Pearson correlation or magnitude distance) to select control stores
+2. Calculate similarity metrics (e.g. Pearson correlation or magnitude distance) to select control stores

-Write a reusable function for control store selection
+3. Write a **reusable function** for control store selection

-Analyze trial vs control performance:
+4. Analyze trial vs control performance:

-Is the increase in sales significant?
+   * Is the increase in sales significant?

-Are changes due to more customers or more purchases?
+   * Are changes due to more customers or more purchases?

-📈 Task 3: Analytics & Commercial Application
+## 📈 Task 3: Analytics & Commercial Application

-🎯 Objective
+### 🎯 Objective

-Present a clear, concise report of your findings and strategic recommendations to the Category Manager.
+Present a clear, concise report of your findings and strategic recommendations to the **Category Manager**.

-📌 Focus Areas
+### 📌 Focus Areas

-Translate technical insights into business recommendations
+* Translate technical insights into **business recommendations**

-Use minimal jargon
+* Use minimal jargon

-Highlight commercially actionable insights
+* Highlight **commercially actionable** insights

-✅ Report Guidelines
+### ✅ Report Guidelines

-Structure:
+1. **Structure:**

-Introduction
+   * Introduction

-Methodology
+   * Methodology

-Insights (with graphs and taglines)
+   * Insights (with graphs and taglines)

-Commercial Recommendations
+   * Commercial Recommendations

-Visuals:
+2. **Visuals:**

-Use charts to illustrate key trends and comparisons
+   * Use charts to illustrate key trends and comparisons

-Highlight segment-level behaviors
+   * Highlight segment-level behaviors

-Recommendations:
+3. **Recommendations:**

-Should be data-backed
+   * Should be data-backed

-Clear and relevant to strategic planning
+   * Clear and relevant to strategic planning

-🧷 Definitions
+## 🧷 Definitions

-LIFESTAGE: Identifies whether a customer has a family and what stage they're at (e.g., pre-school, primary, secondary).
+* **LIFESTAGE**: Identifies whether a customer has a family and what stage they're at (e.g., pre-school, primary, secondary).

-PREMIUM_CUSTOMER: Classifies shoppers based on spending habits and brand preference (e.g., premium vs. budget shoppers).
+* **PREMIUM\_CUSTOMER**: Classifies shoppers based on spending habits and brand preference (e.g., premium vs. budget shoppers).

-📌 Final Deliverables
+## 📌 Final Deliverables

-Jupyter Notebook or Python scripts
+* Jupyter Notebook or Python scripts

-Cleaned and prepared datasets
+* Cleaned and prepared datasets

-Control store selection functions
+* Control store selection functions

-Strategic presentation/report for Category Manager
+* Strategic presentation/report for Category Manager